lpc477/SWENG2020/README.md

 ### The RW is available at https://steviejeebies.github.io/AscToolsChat/

+The contents of the FULL_WEBSITE_VERSION and WEB_CHAT_SOURCE_CODE from this repo were combined and put in a new repo, found here: https://github.com/steviejeebies/AscToolsChat .
+This was required to deploy the application on Github Pages, which is what you are accessing with the above link.

 ## How to Use

 You will need **Node.js** and **Yarn** installed in order to develop or run the following locally.